snwh/ubuntu-post-install/README.md

  * [`data`](/data): this folder contains files which are lists of packages read by various functions.
 It's recommended to update these to suit your preferences.
  * [`functions`](/functions): this folder contains bash files which are the main functions of this scriptset.
 They should require little modification.
  * [`apps`](/functions/apps): this sub-directory contains further bash files that are functions for the installation of third-party applications &ndash;i.e. those that aren't necessarily in the main repositories.

+## Adding Functions

+You can add more functions to install additional third-party apps by easily editing one of the many already included functions, as they are written pretty generically, you need only change the variables.
+Though there is a [template](/functions/apps/function_template_ppa) readily available for adding PPA functions.

 ## Usage